Phyllis Webstad

-National Day for Truth and Reconciliation
+Orange Shirt Day and National Day for Truth and Reconciliation

 The inspiration for the Canadian public holiday National Day for Truth and Reconciliation, originally called Orange Shirt Day, came from Webstad, who shared her story at a St. Joseph Mission (SJM) Residential School Commemoration Project and Reunion event held in Williams Lake, British Columbia, in April 2013.
 Webstad recounted her first day of residential schooling at six years old, when she was stripped of her clothes, including the new orange shirt her grandmother bought her, which was never returned.
 The orange shirt represents the efforts made by the residential school system to deny children their Indigenous identity.
 It is held annually on September 30 as a national day of remembrance in Canadian communities, where people are encouraged to wear an orange shirt.
 It was elevated to a statutory holiday for federal employees by the Canadian government in 2021.

 An Orange Shirt Day banner flying in Williams Lake, B.C.

 Orange Shirt Day exists as a legacy of the SJM Project, and September 30 signifies the time of year when Indigenous children were historically taken from their homes to residential schools.
 The official tagline of the day is "Every Child Matters".

 In addition to simply wearing an orange shirt, Canadians are encouraged to learn more about the history of residential schools and their assimilation practices, drawing from Phyllis' experience in particular.
 For instance, many communities have held memorial walks, film screenings, and public lectures to raise awareness about Indigenous history.
 Canadian school boards have begun to use this event to teach children about the historic system.